-CMA Call for Projects Guidance: Appendix A-7 1.
-Public Involvement and Outreach, Agency Coordination, and Title VI YES NO N/A a.
+CMA Call for Projects Guidance: Appendix A-7

+1. Public Involvement and Outreach, Agency Coordination, and Title VI YES NO N/A a.
 Has the CMA conducted countywide outreach to stakeholders and the public to solicit project ideas consistent with Appendix A-7? b.
 Has the CMA performed agency coordination consistent with Appendix A-7? c.
 Has the CMA fulfilled its Title VI responsibilities consistent with Appendix A-7? d.
 Has the CMA documented the efforts undertaken for Items 1a-1c, above, and submitted these materials to MTC as an attachment to this Checklist?
-P DA Investment and Growth Strategy: Append ix A- 8 2.
-Engage with Regional and Local Jurisdictions YES NO N/A a.
-Has the CMA developed a process to regularly engage local planners and public works staff in developing a PDA Investment and Growth Strategy that supports and encourages development in the county's PDAs? b.
-Has the CMA encouraged community participation throughout the development of the Investment and Growth Strategy, consistent with the OBAG 2 Call for Projects Guidance (Appendix A-7)?
+P] DA Investment and Growth Strategy: Append ix A-8 8 2.
+2. Engage with Regional and Local Jurisdictions YES NO N/A 2. a.
+Engage with Regional and Local JurisdictionsHas the CMA developed a process to regularly engage local planners and public works staff in developing a PDA Investment and Growth Strategy that supports and encourages development in the county's PDAs?
+YES NO N/A Has the CMA developed a process to regularly engage local planners and public works staff in developing a PDA Investment and Growth Strategy YES NO N/A c.
+Has the CMA governing board adopted the final Investment and Growth Strategy? d.
+Has the CMA's staff or consultant designee participated in TAC meetings established through the local jurisdiction's planning processes funded through the regional PDA planning program? e.
+Has the CMA worked with MTC and ABAG staff to confirm that regional policies are addressed in PDA plans?
+3. Planning Objectives to Inform Project Priorities YES NO N/A a.
+Has the CMA kept itself apprised of ongoing transportation and land-use planning efforts throughout the county? b.
+Has the CMA encouraged local agencies to quantify transportation infrastructure needs and costs as part of their planning processes? c.
+Has the CMA encouraged and supported local jurisdictions in meeting their housing objectives established through their adopted Housing Elements and RHNA?
+1. Has the CMA received and reviewed information submitted to the CMA by ABAG on the progress that local jurisdictions have made in implementing their housing element objectives and identifying current local housing policies that encourage affordable housing production and/or community stabilization?
+2. In all updates of its PDA Investment & Growth Strategy, has the CMA assessed local jurisdiction efforts in approving sufficient housing for all income levels through the RHNA process and, where appropriate, assisted local jurisdictions in implementing local policy changes to facilitate achieving these goals?
+3. Using guidance issued by MTC, has the Investment & Growth Strategy fully addressed items in C1 and C2, above?

 If "NO" or "N/A -Not Applicable" is marked in any box on the checklist, please include a statement at the end of the checklist to indicate why the item was not met.
 Page 1